SheetalMaurya/MvvmCross-Wiki/Tutorial-Part-1.md

 First create the Views folder.

 Then create a class MainMenuView.cs.
-This class needs to inherit from a table view controller and needs to have access to a MainMenuViewModel - so the base class is MvxTouchTableViewController<MainMenuViewModel>.
+This class needs to inherit from a table view controller and needs to have access to a MainMenuViewModel - so the base class is MvxBindingTouchTableViewController<MainMenuViewModel>.

 We then also need to add some basic binding support to the class:

 ```
+using System;
+using System.Collections.Generic;
+using Cirrious.MvvmCross.Binding.Interfaces;
+using Cirrious.MvvmCross.Binding.Touch.ExtensionMethods;
+using Cirrious.MvvmCross.Binding.Touch.Views;
+using Cirrious.MvvmCross.ExtensionMethods;
+using Cirrious.MvvmCross.Interfaces.ServiceProvider;
+using Cirrious.MvvmCross.Views;
+using MonoTouch.Foundation;
+using MonoTouch.UIKit;
+using Tutorial.Core.ViewModels;
+using Cirrious.MvvmCross.Touch.Views;

+namespace Tutorial.UI.Touch
+{
 	public class MainMenuView
-		: MvxTouchTableViewController<MainMenuViewModel>
+		: MvxBindingTouchTableViewController<MainMenuViewModel>
-		, IMvxServiceConsumer<IMvxBinder>
 	{
 		private readonly List<IMvxUpdateableBinding> _bindings;

-        public MainMenuView(MvxShowViewModelRequest request)
+		public MainMenuView (MvxShowViewModelRequest request)
 			: base(request)
 		{
 			_bindings = new List<IMvxUpdateableBinding>();
 		}

 		protected override void Dispose (bool disposing)
 		{
 			if (disposing)
 			{
 				_bindings.ForEach(x => x.Dispose());
 			}

 			base.Dispose(disposing);
+		}

+	}
 }
 ```

 Beyond this, the binding itself happens in ViewDidLoad() - in this class we setup binding for both a Table Delegate and a Table Source: